What will be negotiated in the future

 The outcomes of AI analyses: a personalized buying experience with individualized products, services, prices, and offers, the likes of which have never been seen.
 The journey to the product is now just as unique as the product itself.

 What do companies need to do to expand their marketplace from the “standard components” to USPs?
-They need to understand it as a strategic growth lever in three directions: towards a larger audience, towards more added value, and as a result towards a vastly expanded customer journey.
+They need to understand it as a strategic growth lever in three directions.

 Because a new audience is only possible in a new network